Calle De Los Negros, the Wickedest Street in the American West

 * The left-side of the road and sidewalk is where the Coronel and Ocampo adobes used to stand.
 The actual 'alley' straddles the far right lane and the sidewalk.
 Note the Lugo and Del Valle Adobes are also now gone.

-Origin and description of Calle de los Negros
+Origin and Description of Calle de los Negros

 It was called ‘Calle de los Negros’ (alley of the blacks or alley of the dark-skinned) by the Spanish-speaking natives and ‘Negro Alley’ by English-speaking Americans who began to arrive in numbers during the later 1840s.
 A more vulgar name ‘Nig--r Alley’* was used in common reference to this place as well.
 The alley is alleged to have received its name from Jose Antonio Carillo in the early 1840s as a reference to the dark complexion of the then, affluent Californio families who lived there.[vii]
 Early accounts state this small street southeast of the old plaza to have been built in the early 1800s and not be more than 500 feet in length.
 Having walked the alley between existing landmarks, it was closer to about 285-300 feet in length.

 The long adobes on either side of the street were made up of numerous small rooms and apartments.
 These hosted a variety of junk shops, drinking establishments, stores of various items, blacksmiths and other tradesmen for what was the largest pueblo in California at the time.
 In the decades before the Mexican-American war, the alley was reputed to have been a place of intrigue during California’s many revolutions.
-However, all that which cannot be proven beyond hearsay is consigned to live on only in conjecture.
+However, all that which cannot be proven beyond hearsay is consigned to live on only in romanticized conjecture.

 Following the Mexican War, frontiersmen and military veterans made up the majority of Americans present in the Pueblo.
 By 1849, the gold rush was bringing thousands of fortune seekers over the Southern Emigrant Trail across the southwestern deserts, through San Diego, and up into Los Angeles on their way north.
 The majority of these Americans were young, single men who were heavily armed with money to burn.
-Calle de los Negros had a boom-time of its own in liquor, gambling, and every pleasure suitable to a new generation of young Canaanites.
+Calle de los Negros had an El Dorado of its own in liquor, gambling, and every pleasure suitable to a new generation of young Canaanites.

 *This is the entrance from the Plaza showing the Del Valle adobe to the left and the Ocampo adobe to the right. - Photo credit to University of Southern California Libraries and California Historical Society archives.